-We played indoors one day and worked on proprioceptive input, vestibular input, crossing midline, visual scanning, motor planning, among other therapy areas, all with play.
+With this indoor ice skating activity, you can play indoors AND incorporate proprioceptive input, vestibular input, crossing midline, visual scanning, motor planning, among other therapy areas…all with play.

 Add these resources to the ones you can find here under sensory diet vestibular activities to meet the sensory needs of all kids.